entando/entando-docs/vuepress/docs/next/tutorials/cms/content-templates-tutorial.md

 ![image](./extracted-media/media/ContentModel1.png)

--   Click on the Add **Content Model button** to create a new Content Template and to add it to the list.
+-   Click on the Add **Content Template button** to create a new Content Template and to add it to the list.

 ![image](./extracted-media/media/ContentModel2.png)

--   Access the Add Content Template page, where you can
+-   Access the **Add Content Template** page, where you can

     -   Choose the Content Type in the dropdown list.

     -   Edit the Code.
-It is the unique identifier of the content model.
+It is the unique identifier of the content template.
         You can insert up to 10 numbers.
 It’s mandatory.

     -   Edit the Name.
-It is the name or description of the content model.
+It is the name or description of the content template.

     -   Edit the HTML model based on Velocity language